-The present study shows that systemic administration of MK-801 results in locomotor stimulation and deficit in the AAPA task performance in the rats.
-Prazosin (1 mg/kg and 2 mg/kg) was found to be of partly ameliorating the locomotor capable hyperactivity induced by a higher dose of MK-801 (0.20 mg/kg).
-Elevated number of entrances into shock sector after this dose was also alleviated by both doses of prazosin (1 mg/kg and 2 mg/kg).
-The findings of increased locomotion and avoidance deficit after MK-801 are in accordance with previous studies from our and other laboratories, which convincingly demonstrated behavioral alterations induced by MK-801 (Maj et al. 1991, Valeš et al. 2006).
-It was proposed previously that the application of MK-801 can serve as a suitable model of schizophrenia-like behavior in rodents (Andiné et al. 1999).
-For example, Nilsson et al. (2001) found that the application of MK-801 in mice induced hyperactivity and other changes, which were reversible by antipsychotics.
-Our recent study (Vales et al. 2006) pointed to the cognitive disturbances following the MK-801 application and showed that behavioral impairments following treatment with MK-801 can be induced in both Wistar and Long-Evans rats.
-The present results are also in agreement with another study from our laboratory (Stuchlik and Vales 2005), which described hyperlocomotion and a dose-dependent impairment of avoidance behavior after the application of 0.15 mg/kg and 0.20 mg/kg of MK-801 in Long-Evans rats.
+Results of the present study show that systemic administration of MK-801 results in locomotor stimulation and deficit in the AAPA task performance in the rats.
+Prazosin (1 mg/kg and 2 mg/kg) was found to be capable of partly ameliorating the locomotor hyperactivity induced by higher dose of MK-801 (0.20 mg/kg).
+Elevated number of entrances into shock sector after this dose was also alleviated by both doses of prazosin (1 mg/kg and 2mg/kg).The findings of increased locomotion and avoidance deficit after MK-801 are in accordance with previous studies from our and other laboratories, which convincingly demonstrated behavioral alterations induced by MK-801 (Maj et al. 1991).
+It was proposed previously that application of MK-801 can serve as a suitable model of schizophrenia-like behaviors in rodents (Andiné et al. 1999).
+For example, Nilsson et al. (2001) found that application of MK-801 in mice induces hyperactivity and other changes, which are reversible by antipsychotics.
+A recent study in our laboratory (Vales et al. 2006) pointed to the cognitive disturbances following the MK-801 application and showed that behavioral impairments following treatment with MK-801 can be induced in both Wistar and Long-Evans rats.
+The present results are also in agreement with another study from our laboratory (Stuchlik and Vales 2005), which described hyperlocomotion and a dose-dependent impairment of avoidance behavior after the application of 0.15 and 0.20 mg/kg of MK-801 in Long-Evans rats.
 The present data, together with the previous results, indicate that MK-801 induces specific behavioral changes in rats tested in the AAPA task, which appears to be a very promising behavioral paradigm for studying drug-induced deficits in laboratory rats.

-Another finding of this paper is that prazosin alone did not significantly impair behavior and locomotion at the doses studied (1 mg/kg and 2 mg/kg).
-This result is in accordance with our recent study (Stuchlik and Vales 2008), showing that prazosin produces behavioral impairments in the AAPA task at higher doses (4 mg/kg).
-The effect of prazosin on other behavioral tasks was also studied by Puumala et al. (1998) who found that stimulation of α_1 -adrenoceptors enhances memory in the Morris water maze, but blockade of the same receptors with prazosin had no effect on the performance.
-The administration of prazosin was also found to have a very weak or no effect on working memory (Puumala and Sirvio 1997), which is also an important function necessary for the AAPA performance.
-These results suggest that application of lower doses of prazosin alone has a minor, if any, effect on the locomotion and cognitive functions tested in the spatial memory paradigms.
+Another finding of this paper is that prazosin alone did not significantly impair behavior and locomotion at the doses studied (1 and 2 mg/kg).
+This result is in accordance with the data in our recent study (Stuchlik and Vales 2008), showing that prazosin produces behavioral impairments in the AAPA task at higher doses (4 mg/kg).
+The effect of prazosin on other behavioral tasks was also studied by Puumala et. al. (1998) and it was found that stimulation of alpha1-adrenoceptors enhances memory in the Morris water maze, but blockade of the same receptors with prazosin had no effect on the performance.
+Administration of prazosin was also found to have a very weak or no effect on working memory (Puumala and Sirvio, 1997), which is also an important function necessary for the AAPA performance.
+These results suggest that application of lower doses of prazosin alone has a minor, if any; effect on the locomotion and cognitive functions tested in the spatial memory paradigms.